Born: April 10, 1980

 More recently, he starred in Guillermo del Toro's sci-fi blockbuster Pacific Rim (2013) and del Toro's horror fantasy film Crimson Peak (2015) with Mia Wasikowska, Jessica Chastain and Tom Hiddleston.

-His latest projects include the action adventure biopic The Lost City of Z (2017) and King Arthur: Legend of the Sword (2017).
+His other projects include the action adventure biopic The Lost City of Z (2017) and King Arthur: Legend of the Sword (2017).
 The former film profiles the explorations of Col. Percival Fawcett, who disappeared in the Amazon during the 1920s.
 The latter is Guy Ritchie's movie about the rise of King Arthur.

 Charlie met actress Kate Towne (Go, Sweet Home Alabama), the daughter of screenwriter Robert Towne, at a Dawson’s Creek audition.
 Neither got a role on the show, but they kept in touch and were married in 1999.
 Unfortunately, they divorced in 2002.